-Heart's education funding is largely directed toward higher education, but innovative early childhood, K-12 and teacher development programs have also been supported.
+Heart's Education Funding Program is largely directed toward higher education, but innovative early childhood, K-12 and teacher development programs have also been supported.
 The foundations invested in the New York City-based Fund for Public Schools, which used funding to run arts instruction training programs for urban pre-K teachers.
 Another early childhood grantee, Room to Grow, provides early childhood development programs to urban families.

 Hearst's education grants range from $50 to $250,000.
 The foundations do not set geographic limitations to their funding but many organizations serving the New York City area have received support.
 A database of past grantees and application guidelines are available on the foundations' website.